wisr-india/forty-jekyll-theme/index.md

 show_tile: false
 ---

-Our goal is to build a research community in India that facilitates the advancement of women in research by promoting collaboration  across different STEM fields and providing resources that aid in career growth.
-We seek to  create a network of passionate women that will give rise to opportunities for the upliftment of all members.
-We would like the members of our community who have established research careers to share their stories and experiences to further motivate and facilitate the growth of younger members.
-We are committed to nurturing members of our community who are under-resourced or are from minority groups.
-We envision an empowered community of self-assured and career-focused women fostered by a culture of inclusiveness and cooperation.

-Join the conversation!
+We aim to build a community of self-assured, career-focused and world-class women researchers in India across different STEM fields, by fostering a culture of inclusiveness and cooperation.

+In order to realise this goal, our platform is committed to
+1. promote collaboration among women researchers across different STEM fields, to revive and significantly contribute to our rich scientific heritage.
+2. nurture women researchers who are under-resourced or are from minority groups, and providing resources that aid in their upliftment and career growth.
+3. foster future generations of women passionate about STEM research, by helping young researchers easily find abundance of inspiration and time-tested guidance.